Lombiq/Hastlayer-Timing-Tester/Docs/Introduction.md

 ## What does Hastlayer Timing Tester do?

-The Hastlayer Timing Tester is for automatically calculating the timing properties for different operations.<br />
+The Hastlayer Timing Tester is for automatically calculating the timing properties for different operations.
-It will estimate that if we upload the compiled design to an FPGA, how much time it takes an operation to complete on real hardware.<br />
+It will estimate that if we upload the compiled design to an FPGA, how much time it takes an operation to complete on real hardware.
-It uses the Static Timing Analysis (STA) engine in Vivado to calculate these values.<br />
+It uses the Static Timing Analysis (STA) engine in Vivado to calculate these values.
 It helps us to avoid setup time violations in the generated Hastlayer hardware design.

 ## What problem does it solve?